Jubatian/xmburner/application_manual.rst

 Sections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible to use XMBurner without defining sections if the application binary size is below 64 KBytes size, but it is recommended to set up sections for both DIAG and SAFE applications.
+It is possible to use XMBurner without defining sections, but it is recommended to set up sections for both DIAG and SAFE applications.

 - XMB_RO64_SECTION: This definition should be pointed to a section which covers the low 64 KBytes of the ROM.
 It is used for certain data tables which can only be accessed in this region.
+By default this is the .progmem section which serves especially this purpose.

 - XMB_JUMP_SECTION: This definition should be pointed to 64 words before the largest valid power of 2 address of the ROM.
 This ensures that the jump